skypilot-org/skypilot/llm/falcon/README.md

 pip install git+https://github.com/skypilot-org/skypilot.git
 sky check
 ```

-See the Falcon SkyPilot YAML for [training](train.yaml).
+Tasks in SkyPilot are defined as YAML files - check out the YAML for fine-tuning Falcon at [falcon.yaml](falcon.yaml).
 Serving is currently a work in progress and a YAML will be provided for that soon!
 We are also working on adding an evaluation step to evaluate the model you finetuned compared to the base model.

 ## Finetuning Falcon with SkyPilot
 Finetuning Falcon-7B and Falcon-40B require GPUs with 80GB memory, but Falcon-7b-sharded requires only 40GB memory.
 In other words, if your GPU does not have over 40 GB memory, i.e. `accelerators: A100:1`, we suggest using `ybelkada/falcon-7b-sharded-bf16`. `tiiuae/falcon-7b` and `tiiuae/falcon-40b` will need 80 GB memory.
 In our examples, we use A100-80GB and A100.